Marie Skłodowska Curie Actions Doctoral Networks

 Roles and responsibilities

-- Early-Stage Researchers: researchers not yet in posession of a PhD who are selected and appointed to work on the project via an employment contract;
+- Doctoral Candidates: researchers not yet in posession of a PhD who are recruited and appointed to work on the project via an employment contract;

-- Supervisor: the Principal Investigator representing Imperial within the project, who is responsible for research and training on the project and acts as supervisor to the Early-Stage Researcher(s) appointed by Imperial;
+- Supervisor: the Principal Investigator representing Imperial within the project, who is responsible for research and training on the project and acts as supervisor to the Doctoral Candidate(s) appointed by Imperial;

 - Host Institution: Imperial College of Science, Technology and Medicine (short name Imperial College London), with Participant Identity Code (PIC) 999993468, who will accept the funding through the signature of a Grant Agreement as a Beneficiary